mahilab/Syntacts/cpp.md

 # Library

-- Signals can be saved to a disk and reloaded at a later time.
+- Signals can be saved to a disk and reloaded at a later time using Library.
 - In Syntacts, the default file format is a binary representation of the serialized Signal.
     - This saves only the parameters needed to reconstruct the Signal at runtime instead of saving all individual audio samples.
-    - Using this creates smaller files which can be loaded more quickly on the fly than other audio file formats.
+    - Using this format creates smaller files which can be loaded more quickly on the fly than other audio file formats.
 - To save and import in the default location (i.e. APPDATA/Syntacts/Library), use the functions `saveSignal` and `loadSignal`.

 ```cpp